PONDERING

 |

-Around 300 million years ago an amphibious being emerged from the primeval waters, walked on muddy alien ground, and began the long evolution that eventually led to who we are today, the status of the planet we inhabit, and to a pond on which ducks peacefully eat, paddle, quack and reproduce.
-Here, too, is the unpredictable, the uncanny, the chasm between the corporeal and the dreaming human mind on whose shores humanity "poetically dwells."(2)
+Around 300 million years ago an amphibious being emerged from the primeval waters, walked on muddy alien ground, and began the long evolution that eventually led to who we are today, the status of the planet we inhabit, and to a pond on which ducks peacefully eat, paddle, quack, and reproduce.
+Here, too, is the unpredictable, the uncanny, the chasm between the corporeal and the dreaming human mind, on whose shores humanity "poetically dwells."(2)

-Two famous ponds in Literary History are Henry Thoreau's Walden Pond, and Matsuo Basho's poem: Old pond / a frog leaps in / plop!(3) While Walden Pond has become a tourist destination, Basho's nameless pond remains an enigma, a koan, a conundrum to ponder upon.
+Two famous ponds in Literary History are Henry Thoreau's Walden Pond, and Matsuo Basho's: Old pond / frog leaps in / plop!
+(3) While "the magic circle of Walden"(4) has become a tourist destination, Basho's pond remains an enigma, a koan, a conundrum to ponder upon.

 1. Matthew Johnson, Senior Planner / Community Development.
 City of Forest Grove OR.
 (Slightly edited)